- Reviewed: 7 October 2022, 12:10 NZDT

 Related news features

-There is some risk to your security in Belize due to violent crime and we advise caution.View Larger Map Close/Open map
+Exercise increased caution in Belize due to violent crime (level 2 of 4).View Larger Map Close/Open map

-Cases of sexual assault against female travellers have been reported in Belize.
 Always travel in groups and avoid isolated areas, including unsupervised beaches, especially at night.
 Never leave food or drinks unattended or in the care of strangers due to the potential for drug spiking.
-We also advise against accepting drinks or food from strangers or recent acquaintances as they may contain drugs that could put you at risk of sexual assault.
+We also advise against accepting drinks or food from strangers or recent acquaintances as they may contain other substances.

 Demonstrations and strikes take place occasionally in Belize and may disrupt local public services and transport.
 While protests are generally peaceful, New Zealanders in Belize are advised to avoid all protests, demonstrations and political marches as they may turn violent with little warning.
 You should follow the instructions of the local authorities and exercise a high degree of personal security awareness at all times.